alenaifuino/dev-notes/python.md

 In TDD the first step is always the same: _write a test_.

 _First_ write the test; _then_ run it and check that it fails as expected. _Only then_ go ahead and build some of the app.

+TDD is a _discipline_, and that means it's not something that comes naturally; because many of the payoffs aren't immediate but only come in the longer term, you have to force yourself to do it in the moment.

 ### Terminology
 __Functional tests__ may be called _acceptance tests_ or _end-to-end tests_ and they look at how the whole application functions, from the outside.
 Another term is _black box test_, because the test doesn't know anything about the internals  of the system under test.